Sid Ferris: Harry Ferris

 Sid's brother Harry (H.E.G.Ferris) ran 'Ferris Cycles', the bicycle shop and frame building business at 220 and 521 Bath Road, Hounslow, Middlesex, and was a successful amateur cyclist for 30 years.
 In Cycling Magazine, 1952, he advertised sophisticated "low temperature silver brazed" frames.
 He was known for his own unique designs and shapes.
 Harry was also a competitive cyclist, in September 1934 he broke the record for the 211-mile 'London-Bath-London' with a ride of 12 hours 2 minutes 23 seconds on his own design/build of tricycle.

-Harry Ferris competed in solo, tandem and tricycle events from 1928–1959.
+Harry Ferris competed in solo, tandem and tricycle events from 1928 to 1959.
 He won several Gold awards from the 'Charlotteville Cycling Club' (Guildford) mostly for Club Records.
 Between 1925-1934 he also won Gold Medals from the 'Vegetarian and Athletic Club' including '210 miles on a Tricycle in 12hrs, and London to Bath and back.
 From 1932/33 Harry won Gold awards from 'South Western Cycling Club' in Solo and Tandem classes, these included a gold 'Southern Roads Medallion' for 12hrs.
 He won Silver awards from 'The Calleva Road Club', 'Southern Roads', 'Southern Counties Cycling Union', 'Southwest Roads Club', 'Charlotteville' and the 'Vegetarians & Athletic Clubs' among others.